Understanding Psychosocial Factors

 We know that the likelihood is that there is something else going on: work issues, poor motivation, anxiety, depression, domestic issues, medication dependence, etc. on top of the primary diagnosis.

 These are the psychosocial factors, that after the first few months of a claim, should really be driving our claim management process.

-Just imagine for a moment, that we had developed a way of understanding these psychosocial influencers without the need for an experienced claim manager!
+Just imagine for a moment, that we had developed a way of understanding these psychosocial influencers and gain greater insight into the claim, without the need for an experienced claim manager!

 What if we had a tool that could capture and quantify these psychosocial issues?

 A tool that will help a claim manager understand the heart of the problem with such a claim.

 The effect would be like adding Chili-Sauce to Claim Management….